BUMED-USAMRICD-University-of-Washington/The-Importance-Male-and-Female-Equality/docs/growth_map.md

 1. The Inward vs. Outward Shift: Mechanically, the male layout is pushed outward and zipped closed along the centerline, shifting the core reproductive assets outside the primary chassis.
 The female layout pulls inward and stays open along the centerline, keeping the entire functional matrix protected inside the core pelvic shield.
 2. The Shared Spinal Grounding: At the very bottom of the spine, both configurations rely on the exact same structural anchoring point---the perineal body (the central tendon of the pelvic floor).
 Whether the tissue forms a fused scrotum or an open vaginal vestibule, it remains physically tied to this precise muscular hub.

-If you want to map this further into your technical specifications, let me know if we should write a JSON parameter dictionary (`embryonic_differentiation.json`) to track these physical directional coordinates, or model the pelvic bone angles in OpenSCAD!